randomouscrap98/deskmess/README.md

 - Fully local, save exact html and open it later where you left off, page will never update from underneath you (no server)
 - Import/export raw data so you can upgrade to newer versions when desired
+- Ability to link cards together parent / child, build trees you can move around

 ## Goals

 - If mobile support is added, perhaps different navigation modes
-- Ability to link cards together parent / child, build trees you can move around
-- Different types of things you can put in cards (todo, drawing, etc)
+- Different types of things you can put in cards (drawing, etc)
 - List all cards in simplified list tree view somewhere
 - Add files to cards.
 Do we save it directly into the card though? blobs make everything very large in b64.